Automatically tunes an xgboost model using grid or bayesian optimization

 mtry

-# Randomly Selected Predictors (xgboost: colsample_bynode) (type: numeric, range 0 - 1) (or type: integer if count = TRUE)
+# Randomly Selected Predictors; defaults to .75; (xgboost: colsample_bynode) (type: numeric, range 0 - 1) (or type: integer if count = TRUE)

 tree_depth